TheBnl/silverstripe-boilerplate/README.md

     |-- Gemfile // all gem requirements to work with compass and foundaton
     |-- config.rb // config file for sass

-### SASS / SCSS
+### SASS / SCSS / Javascript

-This boilerplate is prepared for being used with sass (http://sass-lang.com/) and compass (http://compass-style.org/) Once you have installed compass (see http://compass-style.org/install/) run the following command in your mysite folder:

-    bundle install
-    bundle exec compass watch .

-which will tell compass to watch for any file changes inside /mysite/scss
-To generate minified css for production, set the `environment = :production` in [mysite/config.rb](mysite/config.rb).

-### Javascript

-Compiling JS is now done by gulp, you need to register the files in the bundle.js document located in the javascript folder.
+Compiling SASS and JS is now done by gulp, you need to register the files in the bundle.js document located in the javascript folder.
 To compile simply run `gulp` or `gulp watch`.
+To restart automatically when bundle.js is updated please use gulper watch (https://www.npmjs.com/package/gulper).

 ### Lazy Loading Images